AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

         * Command: `list-sleep-goal`
         * Expected Outcome: All set sleep goals along with their details are listed.

+### Miscellaneous

+1. Viewing Help Messages:
+   * Test case 1:
+     * Command: `help`
+     * Expected Outcome: A list containing the syntax of all commands is shown.
+   * Test case 2:
+     * Command: `help add-diet`
+     * Expected Outcome: The syntax of the `add-diet` command is shown.

-### Exiting Program
+2. Exiting AthletiCLI:
-1. Exiting the program
-    - Test case 1:
+   * Test case 1:
-        * Exit the program.
+     * Immediately after detecting a format error in the saved files.
      * Command: `bye`
-        * Expected Outcome: The program is exited successfully.
+     * Expected Outcome: AthletiCLI is exited without rewriting the files.

-### Data Storage
-1. Saving data
-    - Test case 1:
+   * Test case 2:
-        * Save data to a file.
+     * During normal execution.
+     * Command: `bye`
+     * Expected Outcome: AthletiCLI is exited and the files are safely saved.

+3. Saving Files
+   * Test case:
        * Command: `save`
-        * Expected Outcome: Data is saved to the respective files.
+       * Expected Outcome: Data are safely saved into the files.